N3kowarriorCZenchilada/HP-Elitebook-1050G1Hackintosh/README.md

 - Sleep
 - Keyboard
 - TouchPad
-- SD card port
+- SD card reader

 **Doesn't work:**

 - Camera - (If you have model without ir camera, it may work)
 - DGPU - (Needs to be patched with opencore legacy patcher)
+- Ambient Light sensor
+- HDMI (This port is connected to DGPU)
+- USB-C to HDMI adapter

+## Monterey (in work)

+**Working:**

+- Wifi
+- Audio
+- Backlight
+- IGPU
+- Keyboard
+- Touchpad
+- SD card reader

+**Doesn't work:**
+- Bluetooth
+- Camera - (If you have model without ir camera, it may work)
+- DGPU - (Needs to be patched with opencore legacy patcher)
-- Ambient Light sensor (Needs to be setup, if your device has one, try adding "-igfxblr" to boot-args)
+- Ambient Light sensor
 - HDMI (This port is connected to DGPU)
 - USB-C to HDMI adapter